-The top performers in our review are TimeClock Manager, the Gold Award winner; TSheets, the Silver Award winner; and Workforce Ready by Kronos, the Bronze Award winner.
-Here's more on choosing a system to meet your needs, along with detail on how we arrived at our ranking of 10 systems.
+The top performers in our review are TimeClock Plus, the Gold Award winner; TSheets, the Silver Award winner; and ADP for Small Business Time & Attendance, the Bronze Award winner.
+Here's more on choosing a system that meets your needs, along with detail on how we arrived at our ranking of these 10 time and attendance systems.

 Time & Attendance Systems: What We Tested, What We Found

-Most companies have employees with various computer skill levels.
-This is why we paid extra attention to how easy to use and intuitive the employee time clock and dashboard are.
-We looked to see if there were any unnecessary links, tabs or information, even if it wasn't accessible by the employee, in the employee portal that may cause some confusion.
-Those that were given a higher usability score made the employee punch clock experience very simple and intuitive.
+Most companies have employees with varying computer skill levels.
+We paid extra attention to how easy to use and intuitive the employee time clock and dashboard are.
+We looked to see whether there were any unnecessary links, tabs or information in the employee portal that may cause confusion.
+Those that were given a higher usability score made the employee clock-in, clock-out experience very simple and intuitive.

-In addition to clocking in and out for work and breaks, employees also need a quick, easy and efficient way to submit time-off requests.
-Some systems included a clearly marked tab or button that allowed them to send the request quickly to their manager.
-Others required several additional steps that often were not as clear nor easy to remember.
-The ease of requesting time off from the employee time clock was also used to determine the overall usability.
+In addition to clocking in and out for work and breaks, employees also need an efficient way to submit time-off requests, and the ease of this function was also considered in the usability score.
+Some systems include a clearly marked tab or button that allows employees to send the request to their manager in a single step.
+Others required several additional steps that often weren't as direct or easy to figure out.

-The administrative portals always contain more information and functions to help support employees as hours are tracked and payroll is run.
-Even though administrators have more accessibility to various information and tools, we still considered how easy the system was to navigate.
-Some solutions packed a lot of tabs or text links into a limited amount of space, making it a bit overwhelming to try and find the link or path we needed for functions, such as exporting payroll files or adjusting employee times.
+Although the administrative and manager portals contain more information and functions than the employee portals, they should still be easy to navigate.
+However, some solutions pack a lot of tabs or text links into a limited amount of space, making it difficult to find the link or path needed for key functions such as exporting payroll files or adjusting employee times.

-We also rated the usability score based on the setup and training available.
-Some systems, though very simple to install, still came with free, professional setup and training.
-The top time and attendance system even provides in-person services.
-Other solutions require a setup fee that ranges from $150 to $1500 or more.
-A few systems didn't offer personal help but did provide video tutorials or a comprehensive knowledge base that covered the topics important to that employee tracking solution.
+We also considered whether professional setup and training are available.
+The best systems, though very simple to install, come with free, professional setup and training, and some even included in-person assistance.
+Other solutions require a setup fee that can range from $150 to more than $1,500.
+A few systems don't offer personal help but instead provide video tutorials or a comprehensive knowledgebase on their websites.

 Time & Employee Tracking